What kind of work history does Bob have?

 Here are a few more stories.
 A friend of mine Scott referred a felling job to me a few years ago.
 On this job I would have had to climb and cut in half about 12 of the 25 trees that needed to be logged out of the back yard.
 I bid the job for $3300, my unlicensed and uninsured competitor got the job for $3000 cash, and was not going to pay the state tax.
 Three months later my friend Scott told me about what happened to his friend’s home.
 The unlicensed contractor had made a tree fall through his home.
 So now not only did he have to repair his home with his own insurance, he had a mess in his back yard to finish

 I have gotten several calls from customers that I have given bids to over the last couple years telling me that the contractor took their money and the logs, but left a big mess.
 They then ask if I will come clean up all the brush for $100.
-It’s unfortunate that this happens but I tell them they will have to pay the full price of the original bid.
-Giving money to a tree service contractor up front is not a very good idea.
-I can tell you from my experience working with some of these tree guys and there are more than a few that give the honest ones a bad name.
+It’s unfortunate that this happens and I'm not going to work for free.
+Giving money to a tree service contractor (or any contractor) up front is not a very good idea.
+I can tell you from my experience working with some of these tree guys that there are more than a few that give the honest ones a bad name.